calebkm/permanent_record/README.md

 ### Storing the Data ###

-Our story ended off with you deciding to store a small amount of data in a constant, `chapters.rb'.
+Our story ended off with you deciding to store a small amount of data in a constant in `chapters.rb`.
 That data was an array of hashes that represented the titles and subtitles of your new book:

 ```ruby
 # chapters.rb